dk2jk/big_digital_clock/README.md

 You need Python 3.x.
 Put all files in one directory eg. "/home/pi/clock".
 Start your Python-IDE ( I use [Thonny](https://thonny.org/)) and select the  file "grossuhr_gps.py", optionally set program argument and select "Run".
-You can program the board online with Thonny via SSH selecting "Remote Python 3 (SSH) ".
+You can program the board online with Thonny via SSH selecting "Remote Python 3 (SSH) " as interpreter.

 #### Autostart
 Edit: